CompuNanoLab/PlasmaPhysicsLab/Lecture2 /PIC_basics.md

     -\dfrac{{B_z}_ {(i+1/2)(j+1/2)k}^{n+1/2}-{B_z}_ {(i-1/2)(j+1/2)k}^{n+1/2}}{\Delta x}+\dfrac{{B_x}_ {i(j+1/2)(k+1/2)}^{n+1/2}-{B_x}_ {i(j+1/2)(k-1/2)}^{n+1/2}}{\Delta z}\\\
     \dfrac{{B_y}_ {(i+1/2)j(k+1/2)}^{n+1/2}-{B_y}_ {(i-1/2)j(k+1/2)}^{n+1/2}}{\Delta x}-\dfrac{{B_x}_ {i(j+1/2)(k+1/2)}^{n+1/2}-{B_x}_ {i(j-1/2)(k+1/2)}^{n+1/2}}{\Delta y}  \end{bmatrix} $$

-To guarantee numerical stability, the spatial and time steps must satisfy the \textit{Courant-Friedrichs-Lewy condition}.
+To guarantee numerical stability, the spatial and time steps must satisfy the **Courant-Friedrichs-Lewy condition**.
 The condition is imposed by the fact that if a wave is moving across a discrete spatial grid and we want to compute its amplitude at discrete time steps of equal duration, then this duration must be less than the time for the wave to travel to adjacent grid points.
 Therefore, the condition is expressed by:

 $$ c \Delta t \sqrt{\dfrac{1}{{\Delta x}^2}+\dfrac{1}{{\Delta y}^2}+\dfrac{1}{{\Delta z}^2}}=CFL<1 $$

 where $c$ is the speed of light.

-The second-order leap-frog scheme in space and time is easy to implement and efficient, however, higher accuracy is gained only by significantly increasing the space-time resolution.
-Alternative schemes exist to get high accuracy with limited computational requirements.

 # Field Interpolation
 In the PIC algorithm, the electromagnetic field is computed on the grid, whereas all the quantities related to the macro-particles are evaluated at the particle positions.
 To compute the Lorentz force acting on each macro-particle at time $t^n$, electric and magnetic fields must be interpolated at the particle position and evaluated at the correct time.
-The electric field is already known at time $t^n$ so it is only needed to interpolate it at macro-particle position $\mathbf{x}_p^n$:
+The electric field is already known at time $t^n$ so we need only to interpolate it at macro-particle positions $\mathbf{x}_p^n$:

 $$ \mathbf{E}^n(\mathbf{x}_ p)=\int \mathbf{E}^n S(\mathbf{x}-\mathbf{x}_ {p}^n(t)) d\mathbf{x} $$

-The magnetic field is known only at half-integer times so it must be first evaluated at correct time with an approximation and then it can be interpolated as above:
+The magnetic field is known only at half-integer times so it must be first evaluated at the correct time with an approximation and then it can be interpolated as above:

 $$ \mathbf{B}^n=\dfrac{\mathbf{B}^{n+1/2}+\mathbf{B}^{n-1/2}}{2} $$

 $$ \mathbf{B}^n(\mathbf{x}_ p)=\int \mathbf{B}^n S(\mathbf{x}-\mathbf{x}_{p}^n(t)) d\mathbf{x} $$

 To perform interpolation the exact shape of $S$ must be decided.
-There are different possible choices but a standard one are B-splines.
+A standard choice is B-splines.
 A spline function $B_n(x)$ of order $n$ is a piecewise polynomial function of degree $(n-1)$ in the variable $x$.
-The places where the pieces meet are known as knots and in the PIC implementation the distance between knots coincides with grid spacing.
-In Figure (**Figure 3**), B-splines up to third order are represented in one dimension.
+The places where the pieces meet are known as knots and in the PIC implementation, the distance between knots coincides with the  grid spacing.
+In **Figure 3**, B-splines up to third order are represented in one dimension.
 These functions are normalized to unity and have the dimension of the inverse of a volume, inside a PIC code a suitable discrete version of them is used.
-The second order B-spline is the one usually used to represent macro-particles, since the first order shape function has a too sharp profile, while the third order has too long tails.
+The second-order B-spline is the one usually used to represent macro-particles, since the first-order shape function has a too-sharp profile, while the third-order one has too-long tails.

 |![splines](https://github.com/CompuNanoLab/PlasmaPhysicsLab/assets/140382467/4b6ca82a-c96f-4613-865f-c7dc2fe11a70)|
 |:--:|
 |**Figure 3** B-splines $B_n(x)$ with $n=0,1,2,3$.|

 # Current Deposition
-The last but not least step concerns the reconstruction of the charge and current densities on the grid from the particles velocities and positions.
+The last but not least step concerns the reconstruction of the charge and current densities on the grid from the velocities and positions of the particles.
 The current density is then needed to advance the Maxwell solver.
-The simpler approach to current projection onto the grid consists in simply summing the weighted contribution to current of every macro-particle at a given grid point, practically a discrete version of formulas \ref{contj}.
-Although this procedure is used to calculate charge density and it is consistent with the single-particle energy balance, it does not guarantee the continuity equation, i.e. charge conservation, because of unavoidable discrepancies between the weighting on the grid of the charge and current density fields.
+The simpler approach to current projection onto the grid consists in simply summing the weighted contribution to the current of every macro-particle at a given grid point.
+Although this procedure is used to calculate charge density and is consistent with the single-particle energy balance, it does not guarantee the continuity equation, i.e. charge conservation, because of unavoidable discrepancies between the weighting on the grid of the charge and current density fields.
 A charge-conserving algorithm for the deposition of the current density vector from the particles to the grid can be obtained by forcing the continuity equation.
-Local current density is computed from the discrete version of continuity equation for the single macro-particle, then the contribution of all macro-particles are summed on each grid point.
-This scheme is known as \textit{Esirkepov method} \cite{Esirkepov2001}.
-Another example of charge-conserving scheme is the \textit{Villasenor-Buneman method} \cite{Villasenor1992}.
+Local current density is computed from the discrete version of the continuity equation for the single macro-particle, and then the contributions of all macro-particles are summed on each grid point.
+This scheme is known as **Esirkepov method**.